in2code-de/luxletter/Documentation/Tech/Index.md

 #### 2. TypoScript for Fluid Styled Mail Content is missing

 Just add the TypoScript for Fluid Styled Mail Content in static template

+### Images are not loaded in my Newsletter Mail

+If you are using `fluidStyledMailContent` luxletter will set `config.absRefPrefix` to the configured domain automaticly.
+If you are using your own rendering typenum, you have to set absRefPrefix manually.